 This is consistent with my experience with the many millennial entrepreneurs and colleagues I work with, advise, invest in and support.

 Here are a few tips I’ve found useful in how to hire and retain great millennials.

 How to Hire and Retain Millennials

-- Encourage them to experiment with exponential technologies.
-If they think they can optimize a process by using a new tech platform, say yes!
-Encourage them to leverage crowdsourcing, crowdfunding, machine learning/data mining, robotics/telepresence, VR/AR, etc. All of these experiments, if they work, will make your business more scalable, less expensive, and more fun.
+- Encourage them to experiment with exponential technologies: If they think they can optimize a process by using a new tech platform, say yes!
+Encourage them to leverage crowdsourcing, crowdfunding, machine learning/data mining, robotics/telepresence, Augmented Reality and Virtual Reality, etc. All of these experiments, if they work, will make your business more scalable, less expensive, and more fun.

 … and much, much more.